masa-finance/masa-oracle/DOCKER.md

 ## Funding the Node (in order to Stake)

-### Step 1: Find your Node's public key
+### Step 1: Find your Node's public key:

 The public key of your new node is shown in the output at the beginning of the logs when it starts up:
 ```bash
 docker-compose logs -f masa-node
 ```

-### Step 2: Send sepolia ETH and MASA to your node's public key address
+### Step 2: Send sepolia ETH and MASA to your node's public key address:

 You can obtain sepolia ETH from a faucet such as:

 Like so:

 You can obtain test (sepolia) MASA from our faucet:

 Like so: